amadeus/python-impact/README.md

 Visit http://localhost:8080 for the game or http://localhost:8080/editor for the weltmeister level editor.

+If you'd like to use this on Heroku, simply include `Procfile` and `requirements.txt` in your git project.

 ## Why did you build this and why is it useful?